V-Sekai/manuals/decisions/20230408-v-sekai-launcher.md

-# Provide v-sekai-game in a launcher to make it easier to use v-sekai
+# Proposed: Provide v-sekai-game in a launcher to make it easier to use v-sekai

 ### Metadata

 - Status: proposed <!-- draft | proposed | rejected | accepted | deprecated | superseded by -->
 - Deciders: V-Sekai,
 - Tags: V-Sekai,

 ### Context and Problem Statement